 I was delighted, horrified, excited, fucked off and everything in-between.
-“Was this complete arse?” or had one of the folks I had, stupidly, forwarded my screenplay to pulled it apart and adapted it into said TV series?
+“Was this complete arse?” or had one of the folks I had, perhaps stupidly, forwarded my screenplay to pulled it apart and adapted it into a TV series?

 I set off on yet another round of passionate submissions, wishing to talk to the original folk to see if I could, at the least, get a seat at the writer’s table.
 “I mean what better asset on their team than a writer who’d already lived and dreamed the Sexy Beast pre-world?”

 I was made aware that Michael Caleo was executive producer for the TV series.
 I emailed him on IMBD, nothing.
 But tracked down the phone number of his agent Ari, (enter Entourage) who surprisingly took the call while driving his convertible down California's Highway One before panicking and hanging up when I told him the purpose of my call.

 As a last-ditch effort I sent a message to someone on Facebook with the same name as one of the original writers, David Scinto, though said recipient was without a profile photo so the chances of it being him were slim.
 And again, after the dusts of motivation settled, silence followed, and soon after followed, absolutely fuck all.